-- Sweep the Cutoff knob through its full range while holding a note.
-There's no sound when the knob is all the way down because the lowpass filter is blocking all frequencies from passing. - 2.
-Move the Resonance knob halfway up and sweep the filter again.
-Resonance emphasizes the corner frequency of the filter. - 3.
-Turn the Filter type knob to HP (halfway up) and sweep the filter again.
+1. Sweep the [Cutoff] knob through its full range while holding a note.
+There's no sound when the knob is all the way down because the lowpass filter is blocking all frequencies from passing.

+2. Move the [Resonance] knob halfway up and sweep the filter again.
+Resonance emphasizes the corner frequency of the filter.

+3. Turn the [Filter type] knob to HP (halfway up) and sweep the filter again.
 Notice how the frequencies disappear from the bottom up, and at the maximum cutoff value there is no sound.
-HP (highpass) is the opposite of LP (lowpass): HP allows high frequencies to pass and filters out the lower frequencies. - 4.
-Turn the Filter type knob to BP (100% right) and sweep the filter again.
+HP (highpass) is the opposite of LP (lowpass): HP allows high frequencies to pass and filters out the lower frequencies.

+4. Turn the [Filter type] knob to BP (100% right) and sweep the filter again.
 BP (bandpass) allows a center band of frequencies to pass and filters out the higher and lower frequencies.
 Resonance emphasizes the corner frequencies.
-As the filter sweeps through its range, the center band moves up and down through the audio spectrum. - 5.
-Set the Filter type knob halfway between LP and HP.
-This turns VCF 1 into a "Notch filter", which is the opposite of bandpass: the LP and HP filters work together to remove frequencies in the middle.
+As the filter sweeps through its range, the center band moves up and down through the audio spectrum.

+5. Set the [Filter type] knob halfway between LP and HP.
+This turns VCF 1 into a notch filter, which is the opposite of bandpass: the LP and HP filters work together to remove frequencies in the middle.
 Resonance emphasizes the corner frequencies.
-As the filter sweeps through its range, the notch moves up and down through the audio spectrum. - Now try the Filter type knob at other positions.
+As the filter sweeps through its range, the notch moves up and down through the audio spectrum.

+6. Now try the [Filter type] knob at other positions.
 For example, halfway between HP and BP provides a 50/50 mix of both types.

-$oxedsymbol{\mathbb{R}}$.
-The Master Cutoff knob can be used for the above example instead.
-But it actually controls both filters at the same time, which may not always be what you want.
+The [Master Cutoff] knob can be used for the above example instead.
+However, remember that it actually controls both filters at the same time, which may not always be what you want.